 A ravine was created by water flowing from the sandy ridges on the shore of the St. Johns River for thousands of years.
-In 1933, this ravine was transformed into a dramatic garden by the Federal Works Progress Administration.
+In 1933, this ravine was transformed into a dramatic garden by the Federal Works Progress Administration (WPA).
 Gazebos and pavilions are available for rent, in addition to the Roy E. Campbell Civic Center auditorium and meeting rooms.
-The Azalea Days are held annually in March.
-Park Location: 1600 Twigg Street Palatka, FL 32177
+The Azalea Days are held every year in March.

+Park Location: 1600 Twigg St. Palatka, FL 32177

-NURTHEAST REGION 25 CENTRAL WEST REGION
+CENTRAL WEST REGION